void

 Demography

-According to the 1910 census Nymburk had 10,169 inhabitants of which 10,050 (98 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Nymburk had 10,169 inhabitants of whom 10,050 (98 per cent) reported using Czech in their daily speech.
 The judicial district was okres Nymburk, administratively it reported to hejtmanství Poděbrady.

 Source:Seznam míst v království Českém(1913)